 Equalization tanks temporarily hold incoming sewage and serve as a means of diluting and distributing batch discharges of toxic or high-strength waste.
 This is to ensure uniform flow conditions so that the clarifiers and mechanized downstream treatment are efficient.
 Fat and grease are removed by passing the sewage through a small tank where skimmers collect the fat floating on the surface.

-Primary Sewage treatment consists of temporarily holding the sewage in a basin (“pre-settling basins”, “primary sedimentation tanks” or “primary clarifiers”) where heavy solids are allowed to settle to the bottom while oil, grease and lighter solids float to the surface.
+The Primary treatment consists of temporarily holding the sewage in a basin (“pre-settling basins”, “primary sedimentation tanks” or “primary clarifiers”) where heavy solids are allowed to settle to the bottom while oil, grease and lighter solids float to the surface.
 The settled and floating materials are removed and the remaining liquid is subjected to secondary treatment.
+This is usually Anerobic.
+First, the solids are separated from the sewage.
+They settle out at the base of a primary settlement tank.
+The sludge is continuously being reduced in volume by the anerobic process, resulting in a vastly reduced total mass when compared to the original volume entering the system.
+The primary settlement tank has the sludge removed when it is about 30% of the tank volume.

-Secondary Sewage treatment removes dissolved and suspended biological matter.
+This method removes dissolved and suspended biological matter.
 The biological content of the sewage is degraded by the indigenous, water-borne microorganisms in a managed habitat.
 The bacteria and protozoa consume biodegradable soluble organic contaminants and bind much of the less soluble fractions into floc.
+This is Aerobic.
+The liquid from the Primary treatment contains dissolved and particulate biological matter.
+This is progressively converted into clean water by using indigenous, water-borne aerobic micro-organisms and bacteria which digest the pollutants.
+In most cases, this effluent is clean enough for discharge directly to rivers.

 Treated water is disinfected chemically or physically prior to discharge for the use of irrigation of a golf course, green way or park.
 If it is sufficiently clean, it can also be used for groundwater recharge or agricultural purposes.

-Sludge treatment and Sewage disposal is an important stage in the sewage water treatment.
+Sludge treatment and Sewage disposal is an important stage in the sewage treatment plants.
 The purpose of digestion is to reduce the amount of organic matter and the number of disease-causing microorganisms present in the solids.
 The most common treatment options include anaerobic digestion, aerobic digestion, and composting.
 Incineration is also used where necessary.